Maughold (parish): Politics

 Maughold parish is part of the Garff constituency, which elects two members to the House of Keys.
 Since 1867 Ramsey has formed its own constituency.

 History

 There is a Neolithic chambered tomb in the parish at Cashtal yn Ard.

 Geography

-The village of Maughold lies on the coast some three miles south-east of Ramsey.
+The small village of Maughold lies on the coast some three miles south-east of Ramsey.
 A proportion of the land in the area has been in Manx National Heritage ownership since 1965.
 Kirk Maughold (the parish church for the area) contains a number of historically important Celtic crosses, suggesting that it was the site of an early Christian monastery.

 Maughold Head to the east of the village is the easternmost point on the island and has a lighthouse.
-There are no other significant settlements in the parish, and there is mountainous terrain on the landward side of the parish; the parish includes most of the North Barrule, the second highest hill on the island.
+There is mountainous terrain on the landward side of the parish; the parish includes most of the North Barrule, the second highest hill on the island.

+The inlet at Port e Vullen was once the location of the telegraph cable between the Isle of Man and St Bees, Cumbria before it was moved in 1875 to the inlet at Port Cornaa, both within the parish of Maughold.